Home » Economy » Gini Coefficient

 To calculate A, you first divide the population into equal-sized groups, such as quintiles or deciles, and calculate the cumulative percentage of income or wealth held by each group.
 You then plot these percentages on the vertical axis of the Lorenz curve and connect the points to form a curve.
 A is then calculated as the area between this curve and the line of perfect equality.

-To calculate B, you simply divide the total area under the line of perfect equality by 2.
+To calculate B, you divide the total area under the line of perfect equality by 2.
 The resulting Gini coefficient ranges from 0 to 1, with 0 indicating perfect equality and 1 indicating perfect inequality.

 How to Calculate Gini Coefficient?